vatesfr/xen-orchestra/doc/administration/README.md

 key: './key.pem'
 ```

+> If a chain of certificates authorities is needed, you may bundle them directly in the certificate.
+Note: the order of certificates does matter, your certificate should come first followed by the certificate of the above certificate authority up to the root.

 ### Link to XO-web

 On XOA, you shouldn't have to change this.
 On a manual install, you need to link files served by XO-server for XO-web.
 That's the mount section.
 In this example, "xo-web" folder is in the same folder than "xo-server":